Teletalk: Network

-As of Annual Report of Teletalk (2022-23), Teletalk total tower has already covered 78% of population. and also it will add more BTS within 2023 to expand Mobile network coverage.
+As of Annual Report of Teletalk (2022-23), Teletalk total tower has already covered 78% of population. and also, it will add more BTS within 2023 to expand Mobile network coverage.

-Teletalk's speciality is it has coverage in different hard to reach areas of the country like Sundarban, Katka sea beach, Dublar Char, Char Nizam and different islands, haor area, hilltrackts area etc.
+Teletalk's speciality is it has coverage in different hard to reach areas of the country like Sundarbans, Katka sea beach, Dublar Char, Char Nizam and different islands, haor area, hill tracts area etc.